 I thought that was a brilliant answer.
 After all, there’s no special skill for getting married.
 Buy a ring, take a vow, and you’re married.
 It’s why I’ve never once worried about my qualifications to give dating advice.
-I don’t suddenly get smarter if I propose to my girlfriend.
-And if she dumped me, I wouldn’t suddenly get dumber.
+I didn’t suddenly get smarter by getting married.
+And if my wife dumped me, I wouldn’t suddenly get dumber.

 All of this is me saying that there’s nothing wrong with being single. …Despite the title of my second book, Why You’re Still Single: Things Your Friends Would Tell You If You Promised To Get Mad, being single is a fine state of affairs.
-I’ve been that way for 35 years and frankly, I’m a little anxious about getting married.
+I’ve was single for 35 years and don’t regret spending ten years actively looking for love.

 Shining the light on myself, I’ve definitely been too picky at times.
 I’ve been difficult and argumentative at other times.
 I’ve been in dire financial and career straits at other times.
 Not surprisingly, now that my career as a dating coach is in order and my head is on straight, I’m more open to giving and receiving love.

 So what’s your blind spot?
 I couldn’t tell you, but I know there’s something there that you’re not seeing.
 Read this post from a few months back and you’ll hear yourself, Lauren.
 It’s from another amazing 42-year-old woman, who can’t fathom why she hasn’t put it all together.
 You seem to be more self-aware, in that you’re claiming to have an open mind about dating.
 So that’s a start.